12/23/2025

 Researcher’s Underwater Images Educate

 Her most recent research shows how octopuses use their eight arms to interact with the world.
-In a study analyzing roughly 4,000 arm movements, Bennice gained international attention for her discovery of subtle behavioral patterns that could shed light on the evolution of motor control and decentralized nervous systems.
+In a study analyzing about 4,000 arm movements, Bennice gained international attention for her discovery of subtle behavioral patterns that could shed light on the evolution of motor control and decentralized nervous systems.

 Beyond research, Bennice is an active science communicator dedicated to marine conservation.
 Octopuses, she said, are powerful ambassadors for ocean health.
 Their presence often reflects the condition of ecosystems like reefs, mangroves and seagrass beds.

-Through fieldwork, art and education, Bennice said she aims to educate the world about the hidden lives of octopuses one dive, one image and one story at a time.
+Through fieldwork, art and education, Bennice said she aims to educate the world about the hidden lives of octopuses, one dive, one image and one story at a time.

 For more information, email dorcommunications@fau.edu to connect with the Research Communication team.